Project Description

 Knowledge is power, and that’s why the Taliban forbid girls to study.
 There are no longer any state schools, only the possibility of attending Koranic schools up to the age of 12.
 Since December 20, 2022, the Taliban have banned women from higher education.
 The very next day, Afghan women could no longer enter their university campuses.
 They have been banned ever since.

-→ 12 Afghan women receive scholarships in Iran
+→ 20 Afghan women receive scholarships in Iran

 THE PROJECT

 The main aim is to guarantee access to education, empower beneficiaries and promote gender equality.
 By supporting female students throughout their academic career, the project aims to train community leaders capable of catalyzing positive change in Afghanistan.
 The success of these students could inspire other girls and contribute to sustainable development and greater equality in their home countries.
+This project aims to break the cycles of marginalization and foster a new generation of educated and influential Afghan women.

 Discover our other projects in Afghanistan :